-The Sea Tiger is the deepest shipwreck on the island for recreational scuba diving.
+The Sea Tiger is the deepest shipwreck dive site on the island for recreational scuba diving.
 It was sunk as an artificial reef in 1999 and is about 189 feet long.
 This shipwreck is thriving with Hawaiian marine life such as green sea turtles, eagle rays, frog fish, moray eels and white tip reef sharks.
 It rests in 120 feet of water at the bow of the shipwreck but the deck of the vessel is about 100 feet in depth.

 Hawaii Kai's East Shore provides us with some more exciting shipwrecks for Hawaii scuba diving on Oahu including a WWII airplane wreck.
 The van ride from Waikiki hotels to the east Harbor is only about 30 minutes away.